Tips on how to find cheap flights

 … But not too early.
 To plan an international trip, something around 2-3 months ahead should be enough.
 Use the monthly price display flight aggregator tool to view your flight’s pricing behavior over the coming months and analyze the rising price trend.

-Having flexibility regarding dates and time can help you to save a lot of money.
+Having flexibility regarding date and time can help you to save a lot of money.
 Also, if possible, avoid flying during high season and use the monthly ticket price tool that will help you visualize the best date and price.

 Search flights to air hubs

-For flights across continents, it is interesting to search for separate tickets: first, look for flights that go to the main airports on the continent and then a flight with a low cost airline to the final destination.
+For flights across continents, it is interesting to search for separate tickets: first, look for flights that go to the main airports on the continent and then a flight with a low-cost airline to the final destination.

 For example, if you’re going from Sao Paulo to Bali, you can search for a flight from GRU to BKK (Bangkok, Thailand) and then a low-cost flight from BKK to Bali.
 Most aggregator sites already present these combinations, but it’s good to check.